earswideopen/ewo-core/README.md

 ### Adding documentation

 We’re doing our best to document each usage of the project but you can improve it or add you own sections.
-The documentation is available within the /documentation folder.
+The documentation is available in the [documentation folder](/docs).
 You don’t have to build anything, we’ll take care of it once your changes are merged.

 ### Improving User eXperience